Nagas (Nagaland. India)

 This is an excerpt from “Nagaland, the Last of the Headhunters” .

-This documentary was written in Paris, France in 2002 and finally made and produced in 2007 by newly founded Golden Rabbit Films, thanks to Ajay Khanduri (Vacations International, Delhi) and under the guidance of Christian Germon, experienced guide in India since 1971.
+This documentary was written in Paris, France in 2002 and finally produced in 2007 by newly founded Golden Rabbit Films, thanks to Ajay Khanduri (Vacations International, Delhi) and under the guidance of Christian Germon, experienced guide in India since 1971.

 It was released in 2012.